Mahesh Dattani

-Mahesh Dattani (born 7 August 1958) is an Indian director, actor, playwright and writer.
-He wrote such plays as Final Solutions, Dance Like a Man, Bravely Fought the Queen, On a Muggy Night in Mumbai, Tara, Thirty Days in September and The Big Fat City.
+Mahesh Dattani (born 7 August 1958) is an Indian director, actor, playwright, and writer.
+He has written several plays, including Final Solutions, Dance Like a Man, Bravely Fought the Queen, On a Muggy Night in Mumbai, Tara, Thirty Days in September and The Big Fat City.

-He is the first playwright in English to be awarded the Sahitya Akademi Award.
-His plays have been directed by eminent directors like Arvind Gaur, Alyque Padamsee and Lillete Dubey.
+He is the first English playwright to be awarded the Sahitya Akademi Award.
+Several noted directors, including Arvind Gaur, Alyque Padamsee, and Lillete Dubey, have directed his plays.
+Dattani's work addresses gender discrimination and deep-rooted stereotypes in society.

-Dattani makes a bold move when he chooses to address the issues concerning gender discrimination.
-His writings then become important when you wish to explore how deeply certain stereotypes are rooted in society.

 Early life and background

-Mahesh Dattani was born in Bangalore to Gujarati parents.
-He went to Baldwin Boys High School and then went on to join St. Joseph's College, Bangalore.

-Dattani is a graduate in history, economics and political science.
-He completed his post-graduation in Marketing and Advertising Management because he wanted to become a copywriter.
-He worked with the Bangalore Little Theatre, where his first role was in Utpal Dutt's Surya Shikhar.
+Dattani was born in Bangalore to Gujarati parents.
+He attended Baldwin Boys High School and later joined St. Joseph's College, Bangalore.
+He studied history, economics, and political science, and holds a postgraduate diploma in Marketing and Advertising Management because he wanted to become a copywriter.
+He worked with the Bangalore Little Theatre, where he first appeared in Utpal Dutt's Surya Shikhar.
 After reading Edward Albee's play Who's Afraid of Virginia Woolf? early in his life, he became interested in writing.
-He was also influenced by Gujarati playwright Madhu Rye's Kumarni Agashi and developed an interest in play writing.
+He was also influenced by Gujarati playwright Madhu Rye's Kumarni Agashi and developed an interest in playwriting.

 Career

 Mahesh Dattani began his career as a copywriter in an advertising firm.
-In 1986, he wrote his first full-length play, Where There's a Will, and since 1995, he has been working as a full-time theatre professional.
+In 1986, he wrote his first full-length play, Where There's a Will, and has worked as a full-time theatre professional since 1995.
 He has also worked with his father in the family business.

-Dattani is also a film director.
-His debut film is Mango Souffle, adapted from one of his plays.
-He also wrote and directed the movie Morning Raaga.
+Dattanis directorial debut was with the movie Mango Souffle, adapted from one of his plays.
+Later, he wrote and directed Morning Raaga.